iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 - A set of stages from the default `dvc.yaml` file:
   `dvc exp run --glob 'train-*'`

-### Running a Single Stage
+#### Running a Stage Independently

-In some cases you may need to run a single stage in the pipeline.
+In some cases you may need to run a single stage in the pipeline, without running the depending stages.
 The `--single-item` (`-s`) flag allows to run the associated command of a single stage.

-If the pipeline has `extract`, `transform`, `train`, `evaluate` stages and you only want to run the transform stage to check its outputs, you can do so by:
+> Example: If the pipeline has `extract`, `transform`, `train`, `evaluate` stages and you
+> only want to run the transform stage to check its outputs, you can do so by:

 ```dvc
 $ dvc exp run --single-stage transform